gtDMMB/pmfe2023/README.md

 The result will be saved in `test_seq/tRNA/c.diphtheriae_tRNA.rnasubopt`.

+### `Transformation`
+Both pmfe and subopt also have options to operate in the transformed space defined by the transformation $(x, y, z, w) \rightarrow (x, y, z-3x, w)$.
+The option `-I` tells pmfe that the input parameters come from the transformed space.
+The option `-O`  tells pmfe the output should be in the transformed space.
+Using them both means both input and output should be in the transformed space.

 ### `pmfe-parametrizer`
 Given a FASTA file representing an RNA sequence, the `pmfe-parametrizer` program will generate the polytope which is the convex hull of all secondary structures on that sequence in ℚ⁴.
 To use it on the sequence in `test_seq/tRNA/c.diphtheriae_tRNA.fasta`, type